MiamiOH-CSE274/Shuffle/README.md

 		   and insert into a random position in newDeck, until 52 cards in deck have been chosen.

-		  .I used get() method from linked-list project to move 52 cards from newDeck back in unsigned int cards[].
+		   I used get() method from linked-list project to move 52 cards from newDeck back in unsigned int cards[].

 ********************************************************************************